Esri/arcgis-runtime-samples-android/tools/README.md

 python3 tools/metadata_updater.py -s kotlin/add-features-feature-service
 ```

 **Note:** The script cannot create a metadata file from scratch.
-If a sample lacks a metadata.json file at the top level of its directory, the following fields will be left blank:
+If a sample lacks a metadata.json file at the top level of its directory, the following fields will be left as "TODO":
 * category
 * provision_from
 * provision_to